tomzx/blog.tomrochette.com-content/agi/books/ian-goodfellow-deep-learning/article.md

 * Unlike the deep belief network (DBN), it is an entirely undirected model
 * Unlike the RBM, the DBM has several layers of latent variables
 * Like the RBM, within each layer, each of the variables are mutually independent, conditioned on the variables in the neighboring layers

+### 20.10 Directed Generative Nets
+#### 20.10.1 Sigmoid Belief Nets
+* Sigmoid belief networks are a simple form of directed graphical model with a specific kind of conditional probability distribution
+* The most common structure of sigmoid belief network is one that is divided into many layers, with ancestral sampling proceeding through a series of many hidden layers then ultimately generating the visible layer.
+This structure is very similar to the deep belief network, except that the units at the beginning of the sampling process are independent from each other, rather than sampled from a restricted Boltzmann machine

+#### 20.10.2 Differentiable Generator Nets
+* The model transforms samples of latent variable $\vector{z}$ to samples $\vector{x}$ or to distributions over samples $\vector{x}$ using a differentiable function $g(\vector{z};\vector{\theta}^{(g)})$ which is typically represented by a neural network
+* This model class includes
+	* variational autoencoders, which pair the generator net with an inference net
+	* generative adversarial networks, which pair the generator network with a discriminator network
+	* techniques that train generator networks in isolation
+* Generator networks are essentially just parameterized computational procedures for generating samples, where the architecture provides the family of possible distributions to sample from and the parameters select a distribution from within that family
+* The two approaches to formulating generator nets - emitting the parameters of a conditional distribution versus directly emitting samples - have complementary strengths and weaknesses.
+When the generator net defines a conditional distribution over $\vector{x}$, it is capable of generating discrete data as well as continuous data.
+When the generator net provides samples directly, it is capable of generating only continuous data.
+The advantage to direct sampling is that we are no longer forced to use conditional distributions whose form can be easily written down and algebraically manipulated by a human designer

+#### 20.10.3 Variational Autoencoders
+* One very nice property of the variational autoencoder is that simultaneously training a parametric encoder in combination with the generator network forces the model to learn a predictable coordinate system that the encoder can capture

+#### 20.10.4 Generative Adversarial Networks
+* The generator network directly produces samples $\vector{x} = g(\vector{z}; \vector{\theta}^{(g)})$
+* Its adversary, the discriminator network, attempts to distinguish between samples drawn from the training data and samples drawn from the generator
+* The discriminator emits a probability value given by $d(\vector{x}; \vector{\theta}^{(d)})$, indicating the probability that $\vector{x}$ is a real training example rather than a fake sample drawn from the model

+#### 20.10.6 Convolutional Generative Networks
+* Convolutional networks for recognition tasks have information flow from the image to some summarization layer at the top of the network, often a class label
+* As this image flows upward through the network, information is discarded as the representation of the image becomes more invariant to nuisance transformations
+* In a generator network, the opposite is true.
+Rich details must be added as the representation of the image to be generated propagates through the network
+* The primary mechanism for discarding information in a convolutional recognition network is the pooling layer.
+The generator network seems to need to add information.
+We cannot put the inverse of a pooling layer into the generator network because most pooling functions are not invertible
+* A simpler operation is to merely increase the spatial size of the representation

 # See also